Skip to main content

 Recessions and Economic Downturns: A general contraction in economic activity significantly reduces consumer spending power and overall demand for goods and services.
 This directly translates to lower sales and profits for small businesses, many of which lack the large cash reserves or access to capital to weather a sustained period of reduced revenue.

-Inflation: High inflation increases the cost of operations, including raw materials, supplies, labor (as employees seek higher wages to keep up with the cost of living), and energy costs.
-If businesses cannot raise their own prices sufficiently to offset these increased costs without losing customers, their profit margins will be squeezed to an unsustainable point.
+Inflation: High inflation increases operational costs, including raw materials, supplies, labor (as employees seek higher wages to keep up with the cost of living), and energy.
+If businesses cannot raise their prices enough to offset these increased costs without losing customers, their profit margins will be squeezed to an unsustainable level.

 Rising Interest Rates: Central bank efforts to control inflation by raising interest rates make borrowing more expensive.
 This limits a small business's ability to secure loans for day-to-day operations, cover unexpected expenses, or fund growth opportunities, and increases the cost of existing debt.